Reviews You Can Rely On

 Fuel efficiency is an important metric for backpacking stoves, but it's tricky to evaluate because many variables influence it.
 Our testers know from personal experience how running out of fuel can ruin a trip.
 Backpackers should know that any fuel efficiency numbers are only suggestions for pre-trip planning or performance on a trip.
 Tests performed both by our team and manufacturers happen in a controlled setting that's very different from real-world backpacking.

-Fuel efficiency matters for a few reasons, the main one being that you don't want to run out of fuel while you're in the field!
+Fuel efficiency matters for a few reasons, mainly because you don't want to run out of fuel while in the field!
 Fuel efficiency is also a huge consideration for environmental reasons — all those spent fuel canisters add up, and they have to go somewhere.
 The less efficient the stove is, the more fuel canisters you'll burn through.

 Recycling Fuel Canisters